badw-dh/Leidener_Klammersystem/transform/readme.md

            This will help to fix the cases directly in T3.

 TODO:
-- 324, 376, 389: Remove empty sup-tag (to avoid empty appnum)
-- 328: Check footnote detection; footnote 5 in sup-tag online but not recognized in preprocessing
+- 328: Get new T3 dump, footnote 5 updated online

 Note:
 - 269, 384: Überklammerung aufgelöst